waynecarter/simple-intelligence/service/use-cases/classification.md

-# Classification: Automatically Categorizing Text and Images
+# Classification: Organizing Customer Feedback and Support Tickets

-Classification is a core AI service that helps businesses efficiently categorize and organize large amounts of unstructured data.
-Whether it’s classifying product reviews, support tickets, or identifying objects in images, automated classification accelerates workflows and optimizes resource allocation.
+Classification is a core AI service that helps businesses efficiently organize and categorize customer feedback, support tickets, and unstructured data.
+By using classification, companies can quickly assign predefined categories to text or image data, such as determining urgency or product features discussed, enabling faster decision-making and improved accuracy across business operations.

 By using classification, companies can quickly sift through text or image data and assign predefined categories, enabling faster decision-making and improving accuracy across various business operations.